It was 11 PM on a Tuesday in Dubai, and I was watching a single-LLM pipeline hallucinate its way through a government compliance report.

 await asyncio.sleep(2 ** attempt)

 Exponential backoff.
 Retry budgets.
 Circuit breakers.
-These aren't exciting — nobody writes conference talks about their retry logic — but they're the difference between a system that works in a demo and a system that works at 3 AM when you're asleep and a batch job is processing ten thousand documents for a ministry deadline.
+These are not exciting.
+Nobody writes conference talks about their retry logic.
+But they are the difference between a system that works in a demo and a system that works at 3 AM when you are asleep and a batch job is processing ten thousand documents for a ministry deadline.

 I learned this the hard way.
 More than once.

-Observability — Because You Can't Debug What You Can't See#
+Observability, Because You Cannot Debug What You Cannot See#

-This one took me longer to internalize than I'd like to admit.
-Early on, I treated logging as an afterthought — something to add once the core system worked.
+This one took me longer to internalize than I would like to admit.
+Early on, I treated logging as an afterthought, something to add once the core system worked.
 That was a mistake.
 When you have four agents passing state between them, and the final output is wrong, you need to know which agent made the bad decision and why.

 Think of it like the black box on an airplane.
 You hope you never need to review the recordings.
 But when something goes wrong at altitude, that data is the only thing standing between you and a mystery.

 After deploying multi-agent systems for government and enterprise clients across the UAE and MENA region, here are the lessons that cost me the most time and stress to learn.
-I'm sharing them so maybe they'll cost you less.
+I am sharing them so maybe they will cost you less.

 Start simple.
 I cannot emphasize this enough.
 Begin with two agents before adding a third.
-Each new agent doesn't just add one more component — it adds coordination overhead, failure modes, and debugging complexity that scale non-linearly.
+Each new agent does not just add one more component.
+It adds coordination overhead, failure modes, and debugging complexity that scale non-linearly.
 My most successful deployments started with a two-agent system that worked reliably, then grew from there.
 My biggest headaches came from systems where I designed five agents on a whiteboard before writing a single line of code.

 Define clear interfaces.
-Agents communicate through structured data — typed Pydantic models, JSON schemas, validated payloads — never free-form text.
+Agents communicate through structured data, typed Pydantic models, JSON schemas, validated payloads, never free-form text.
 I broke this rule once on a prototype.
 The research agent passed natural language summaries to the analyst agent.
 It worked beautifully in testing.
 In production, one slightly malformed summary cascaded into three downstream failures that took a full day to diagnose.
-Schema validation isn't glamorous, but it prevents the kind of cascading failures that make you question your career choices.
+Schema validation is not glamorous, but it prevents the kind of cascading failures that make you question your career choices.

 Monitor costs obsessively.
 A single user query can trigger a multi-agent workflow that makes thirty or forty LLM calls.
-Multiply that by a few hundred concurrent users, and you're looking at API bills that will make your CFO call an emergency meeting.
+Multiply that by a few hundred concurrent users, and you are looking at API bills that will make your CFO call an emergency meeting.
 Implement per-workflow budgets and circuit breakers.
 Set hard limits.
 Alert on anomalies.
-I have a Slack bot that pings me any time a single workflow exceeds its cost threshold — and it's saved us from some genuinely expensive runaway loops.
+I have a Slack bot that pings me any time a single workflow exceeds its cost threshold, and it has saved us from some genuinely expensive runaway loops.

 Where We Go From Here#

 Multi-agent systems are becoming the standard pattern for complex AI applications.
-The tooling is maturing fast — LangGraph, CrewAI, AutoGen, and a new framework seemingly every week.
-That's exciting.
+The tooling is maturing fast.
+LangGraph, CrewAI, AutoGen, and a new framework seemingly every week.
+That is exciting.
 It also means the landscape is shifting under our feet, and what counts as best practice today might be outdated in six months.

-I don't have this fully figured out.
-Nobody does — not yet.
-What I know is that treating agents as distributed systems components — with all the rigor that implies for reliability, monitoring, and graceful degradation — has served me well.
-The hardest problems aren't the AI parts.
-They're the same problems distributed systems engineers have been wrestling with for decades: coordination, failure handling, observability, and managing complexity as systems grow.
+I do not have this fully figured out.
+Nobody does, not yet.
+What I know is that treating agents as distributed systems components, with all the rigor that implies for reliability, monitoring, and graceful degradation, has served me well.
+The hardest problems are not the AI parts.
+They are the same problems distributed systems engineers have been wrestling with for decades: coordination, failure handling, observability, and managing complexity as systems grow.

-If you're building multi-agent systems — or thinking about it — I'd genuinely love to hear what you're learning.
-The patterns I've shared here are the ones that have worked for me, on the specific kinds of enterprise and government projects I work on in this region.
+If you are building multi-agent systems, or thinking about it, I would genuinely love to hear what you are learning.
+The patterns I have shared here are the ones that have worked for me, on the specific kinds of enterprise and government projects I work on in this region.
 Your context might be different.
 Your lessons might be better.